 For servers with messed up hard disks or OS installations, we backup the data and perform re-partition or re-installation as necessary, to fix the errors.

 GRUB errors pop up mainly during kernel updates.
-Today we saw how our Dedicated Hosting Engineers resolve and fix ‘Error 15 file not found’ in CentOS servers.
+Today we saw how our Support Engineers resolve and fix ‘Error 15 file not found’ in CentOS servers.